yoctoproject/poky/documentation/dev-manual/securing-images.rst

    service type users).
 When you set up passwords for multiple images or users, you should not duplicate passwords.

-   To set up passwords, use the
-   :ref:`extrausers <ref-classes-extrausers>`
-   class, which is the preferred method.
+   To set up passwords, use the :ref:`ref-classes-extrausers` class, which is the preferred method.
 For an example on how to set up both root and user passwords, see the ":ref:`ref-classes-extrausers`" section.

    .. note::